 I normally don’t read YA books or gay stories where the main theme is about coming out and self-acceptance.
 The reason for the latter is because that part of my life is ancient history and there are so many great books in all genres where gay characters simply exist.

 But Invisible Boys has become a success here in Australia.
-And when the three main characters are based on different characteristics of the author, then this is something worth invesigating.
+And when the three main characters are based on different characteristics of the author, then this is something worth investigating.